 You are here

-A Phenology Trail is a network of Nature's Notebook observation sites.
-Linked together, these sites provide the participant with places to visit, enjoy nature, collect data, and learn about supporting organizations.
+Functionally, Phenology Trails are networks of Nature's Notebook Local Phenology Programs.
+Linked together, these programs provide participants with places to visit, enjoy nature, collect data, and learn about supporting organizations.
 They provide researchers and managers a wealth of information about the phenology of local species of interest.

-Use this to celebrate the different ways we all engage in phenology observation on a daily basis.
+Use Phenology Walks and Trails to celebrate the different ways we engage in phenology observation on a daily basis.

 More information can be found on our Phenology Walk and Trail Planning Guide, linked in the table below.